EDWOSB CERTIFICATION

 • Opportunities for mentorship and guidance from experienced contractors and business owners in your field

 EDWOSB certification is valid for three years, after which the business must undergo a recertification process to maintain the designation.
-During this time, it’s crucial for the certified business to continue meeting all eligibility requirements and update any changes in ownership or operations to stay compliant with SBA regulations.
-The Federal Contracting Center and its Contract Specialists offer guidance and resources to assist in the renewal process.
-They can help navigate the requirements and ensure that all necessary steps are completed in a timely manner, making the renewal process smoother and more efficient.
+During this time, it’s important for the certified female-owned business to continue meeting all eligibility requirements and update any changes in ownership or operations to stay compliant with SBA regulations.

 Other certifications available for small businesses include: